Risotto with Fresh Corn and Basil Oil

 - 2 Tbs. minced fresh chives

-In a blender, combine the basil and olive oil and process until combined.
+In a blender, combine the chopped basil and olive oil and process until thoroughly combined.
 Set aside.

 In a saucepan, bring the broth to a gentle simmer over medium heat.
 Reduce the heat to low and maintain a simmer.

 In a large, heavy saucepan over medium heat, melt the butter.
 Add the leeks, stir to coat, cover, reduce the heat to medium-low and cook until translucent, about 5 minutes.
 Raise the heat to medium, add the rice and stir until translucent, about 3 minutes.
 Add the simmering broth a ladleful at a time, stirring frequently after each addition.
 Wait until the broth is almost completely absorbed (but the rice is never dry on top) before adding the next ladleful.
 After 10 minutes, stir in the corn.
 After about 20 minutes, the rice should be tender to the bite and creamy.
 If you need more liquid, use hot water.
 Season with salt and pepper to taste.